Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Introduction

 \section{Introduction}

-The objective of demosaicking is to build a full color image from four spatially undersampled color channels.
-Indeed, digital cameras can only capture one color information through a single monochrome sensor on each pixel, and most of them use color filter arrays (CFA) such as Bayer pattern to obtain images.
-The raw data collected in this way is missing two-thirds {of pixels} and is contaminated by noise.
-Hence, image demosaicking, {\em i.e.} the task of reconstructing a full color image from the incomplete raw data is a typical ill-posed problem.
-In the common image processing pipeline, it is taken for granted that the raw data should be denoised first and then demosaicked.
-Because denoising algorithms are commonly built on certain statistical priors, once the raw data is demosaicked, these priors could be seriously {disrupted}. {Moreover}, most standard demosaicking algorithms with good performance are designed based on the critical noise-free condition.
-Therefore, this pipeline sequence has been widely used without question \cite{kalevo2002noise,Park2009DNDM,lee2017denoising}.
+The objective of demosaicking is to build a full-color image from four spatially undersampled color channels.
+Indeed, digital cameras can only capture one color information on each pixel through a single monochrome sensor, and most of them use color filter arrays (CFA) such as the Bayer pattern \cite{bayer1976color} (shown in Figure \ref{Bayer}) to obtain images.
+The raw data collected in this way is missing two-thirds of pixels and is contaminated by noise.
+Hence, image demosaicking, {\em i.e.} the task of reconstructing a full-color image from the incomplete raw data is a typical ill-posed problem.

+The conventional method for processing noisy raw sensor data has been to perform denoising and demosaicking as two independent steps.
+Since demosaicking is a complex interpolation process, the raw noise becomes correlated and anisotropic after demosaicking (see~\cite{jin2020review} for a detailed discussion), thus losing its independent Poisson noise structure.
+This means that most classic denoising algorithms are not directly applicable.
+Indeed, most algorithms rely on the AGWN (additive Gaussian white noise) assumption, which is approximately valid after a simple Anscombe transform has been applied to the raw data.
+Moreover, most standard demosaicking algorithms with good performance are designed based on the critical noise-free condition.
+This takes for granted the assumption that the image processing pipeline starts with denoising~\cite{kalevo2002noise,Park2009beforedemosaicking,lee2017denoising}.

+However, some researchers have observed that demosaicking first and then denoising yields a better visual quality.
+Condat~\cite{Condat2010simple} proposed to demosaick first and then project the noise into the luminance channel of the reconstructed image before denoising according to the grayscale image.
+This idea was later refined in \cite{Condat2012Joint,Condat2014Generic}.
+Recently Jin {\em et al.}~\cite{jin2020review} improved the "demosaicking first" pipeline via a simple modification of the traditional color denoiser, and gave the corresponding theoretical explanation.